GitGuardian/ggshield/README.md

 Some configurations on `ggshield` can be done through environment variables.

-Environment variables will override settings set on your config file but will be overriden by command line options.
+Environment variables will override settings set on your config file but will be overridden by command line options.

-At startup, `ggshield` will attempt to load environment variables from different enviroment files in the following order:
+At startup, `ggshield` will attempt to load environment variables from different environment files in the following order:

-- path pointed to by the enviroment variable `GITGUARDIAN_DOTENV_PATH`
+- path pointed to by the environment variable `GITGUARDIAN_DOTENV_PATH`
 - `.env` at your current work directory.
 - `.env` at the root of the current git directory